ZhgChg.Li

 }

-⭐️ iOS ≥ 18 NSAttributedString attributes: [NSAttributedString.Key: Any?] will reference Equatable == more ⭐️
+⭐️ iOS ≥ 18 NSAttributedString attributes: [NSAttributedString.Key: Any?] now also considers Equatable == ⭐️

-⭐️⭐️ iOS ≥ 18 will reference Equatable more, while iOS ≤ 17 will not. ⭐️⭐️
+⭐️⭐️ iOS ≥ 18 also considers Equatable, while iOS ≤ 17 does not.⭐️⭐️

 Conclusion

-Additionally, starting from iOS 18, if only Equatable is declared, XCode Console will also output a Warning:
+Additionally, starting from iOS 18, if only Equatable is declared, the XCode Console will also output a Warning: